garrett-lam/scRNAseq_filterQC/README.md

 # scRNAseq_filterQC

 ## Environment Setup
+There are 2 ways to set up the environment:
+- Create environment using `conda env create -f cse185.yaml` then `conda activate cse185` to activate the environment
-There are 2 ways to set up the environment: `conda env create -f cse185.yaml` or `micromamba env create --name cse185 --file cse185_micromamba.yaml`.
-Depending on the method used, use `conda activate cse185` or `micromamba activate cse185` to activate the environment.
+- Create environment using `micromamba env create --name cse185 --file cse185_micromamba.yaml` then `micromamba activate cse185` to activate the environment.

 ## Manual Preprocessing Steps:
 **IMPORTANT:** Ensure barcodes, features, matrix files are formatted in the following way: